 How the Sawyer Squeeze and Mini Work

 Both filters use the same hollow fiber membrane.
 The u-shaped microtubes trap contaminants while letting decontaminated water to pass through the filter.

-The membrane is capable of filtering out particles down to 0.1 microns in size, meaning you’re safe from nasties such as bacteria (including E. coli, Salmonella typhi, Vibrio cholerea and Leptospira), protozoa (including cryptosporidium and Giardia) and microplastics.
+The membrane can filter out particles down to 0.1 microns, meaning you are safe from nasties such as bacteria (including E. coli, Salmonella typhi, Vibrio cholera and Leptospira), protozoa (including Cryptosporidium and Giardia) and microplastics.